Section 5 Preliminary Requirements

 Typically, students that do not pass a qualifying exam will be encouraged to take additional coursework, and then take the exam again in the following year.
 You may use the course PSTAT 510 Readings for Area Examinations as a way to register for units while retaking a core class that you have already taken for credit.
 You can also just audit that class.
 In either case, you need to first talk to the instructor and get explicit permission to attend the course as well as their expectations about whether you will be completing the homework assignments, exams, and/or quizzes.

-Time Limit
+5.3 Time Limit for Preliminary Requirements

-5.5 Exceptions and Petitions
+5.4 Exceptions and Petitions

 Graduate students have the right to request exceptions to department policies if they feel they have a compelling case.